timofeyisaev/Garden-retail-project/README.md

 ﻿# Garden-retail-project

-You can find the backend part for this project on https://github.com/HaykInanc/telran_project_backend
+You can find the backend part for this project on https://github.com/HaykInanc/telran_project_backend or using backend zip file